Lurkers in the Dark

 Raging Slayers 😕

-Raging Slayer has had a change to the Plot card.
+Raging Slayer has had a couple of changes to the Plot card.

-Commentary - Overall, this appears to be a nerf.
+Commentary - Overall, this appears at a first look to be a nerf.
 Previously, whenever I used this deck, I was taking it to access the reroll 'Raging Strike' used to provide.
 Now, it provides the upgrade of a success to a Crit.
-This is an interesting ability with warbands that have access to lots of Crit Weapon abilities, or those warbands that need to access Overrun.
+This is an interesting ability with warbands that have access to lots of Crit weapon abilities, or those warbands that need to access Overrun.
 However, for straight-up Strike warbands, I think I prefer rerolls to improve my chance of actually landing a successful hit.

 Realmstone Raiders💪

-Realmstone Raids has had a new rule added to the Plot card.
+Realmstone Raiders has had a new rule added to the Plot card.

 Commentary - This new rule allows you to return Emberstone cards from your hand back to your deck.
 This is very useful to allow you to keep scoring the deck's Objective cards.
 Overall, it is a buff, and a welcomed one, which makes the deck more playable.
 However, nothing gets around the fact that the deck requires too much bookkeeping.